-Day 1, 21 April – For those members travelling on our group flight you will be met by your tour director and transferred to the hotel.
-Late afternoon, join your Tour Director and battlefield guide for a welcome reception and an opportunity to meet fellow tour members.
+Day 1, 19 April – For those members travelling on our group flight you will be met by our tour director and transferred to the hotel, then early evening, join our Tour Director and military historian for a welcome reception with fellow tour members.
+(Dinner own arrangements).

-Day 9, 29 April – We conclude our tour of the battlefields returning to Paris via Vimy Ridge, the spectacular Canadian Memorial and the park and museum at Compiegne, where the Armistice ending the fighting was signed on 11 November 1918.
-Settle in at hotel, with the remainder of the day free for personal sightseeing and exploring.
-This evening join our farewell dinner for a cruise along the Seine, seeing the beautiful sights of Paris and Notre Dame Cathedral by night.
+Day 10, 28 April – We conclude our battlefield tour by returning to Paris via Compiegne, where the Armistice ending the fighting was signed on 11 November 1918.
+After we settle in at our hotel, the remainder of the day is free for personal sightseeing, shopping and exploring.
+We will have a farewell dinner as we cruise along the Seine River, taking in the beautiful sights of Paris and the Notre Dame Cathedral before we farewell our guides and travel companions.
 B D

-Day 10, 30 April – After breakfast the tour comes to an end with a group transfer to the airport mid-morning.
+Day 11, 29 April – The tour comes to an end after breakfast with a group transfer to Charles de Gaulle airport.
 B

 Please Note: Itinerary subject to change according to prevailing circumstances.Enquire Now